‘FEAR OF THE DARK’

 ‘Fear of the Dark’ is a thrilling BBC Past Doctor Adventure with the Fifth Doctor, Nyssa and Tegan.
 This book by Trevor Baxendale was originally published in 2003.
 It has now been reprinted for the 50th anniversary collection of ‘Doctor Who’ books in 2013 and also to represent the Fifth Doctor era.

 This story in book form takes place between the TV stories ‘Arc of Infinity’ and ‘Snakedance’.
-It also takes place (I feel) directly after ‘The Lost Stories’ trilogy by Big Finish with the Fifth Doctor, Nyssa and Tegan, that includes ‘The Elite’; ‘Hexagora’ and ‘The Children of Seth’ (I’ll talk more on this later).
+It also takes place (I feel) after ‘The Lost Stories’ trilogy by Big Finish with the Fifth Doctor, Nyssa and Tegan.
+The trilogy includes ‘The Elite’; ‘Hexagora’ and ‘The Children of Seth’ (I’ll talk more on this later).

 The story is about the Doctor, Nyssa and Tegan visiting a moon of the planet Akoshemon that has a dark history.
 They meet a team of archaeologists searching for a special kind of mineral.
 But their discoveries unearth something terrible as everyone, including the Doctor, is forced to face the Dark.